Month: September 2012

 What a difference a day makes.
 After Tomic

-flopped hard was defeated by Florian Mayer on day three, plunging Australia towards defeat, Tony Roche was not pleased.
+flopped hard was defeated by Florian Mayer on day three, plunging Australia towards defeat, Tony Roche was not pleased, as per this report by Linda Pearce in The Sydney Morning Herald.

 I can’t fault Tomic for losing to the higher-ranked Mayer.
 It’s a poor matchup for him, and an even worse one on clay.
 Tomic has amassed an 8-2 record in Davis Cup singles, with his only losses coming to Mayer (duh) and Roger Federer.